-- 1 Ensure that the instance of Access Manager 6.3 you are using has been updated with a patch of level 1, at a minimum. - 2 Create an agent profile in Access Manager 6.3 Console that matches the agent profile information provided during J2EE agent installation.
+- 1 Ensure that the Access Manager 6.3 instance has been updated with patch 1 or later. - 2 Create an agent profile in the Access Manager 6.3 Console for the WebLogic Server/Portal 10 agent.

-For information about creating the agent profile in Access Manager 6.3, see information referring to the "agent object" in Sun Java System Access Manager 6 2005Q1 Administration Guide.
+Save the agent profile information to use during agent installation in the next step.
+For information about creating the agent profile in Access Manager 6.3, see Chapter 4, Identity Management, in the Sun Java System Access Manager 6 2005Q1 Administration Guide.